Silver and 2 Bronze medals at the 2013 World University Games

 Get a sneak peak of some of the drills she highlights by watching the video below!

 “Exploring the fundamentals of the physics behind why we do what we do is incredibly important, and coaches don’t always have the time to explain these concepts,” Sogar says.
 “Why the high elbow on freestyle?
-Where your hand enters is important.
-Technically, you’re not moving the water: You’re moving your body past your hand.
-You want to make sure as much surface area is exposed as possible.”
+Why is it important to enter your hand into the water correctly?”

-Clearly, Sogar is dedicated to connecting the science behind movement to making great leaps in your swimming career.
+Sogar makes sure to explain the why behind what she teaches.
+She is dedicated to connecting the science behind the movement to help you make great leaps in your swimming career.

 “If I can do it, you can too!
 I didn’t come from a big swimming community – there’s no specific reason why I should have become as good as I did.
 But I set big goals.
 This is another topic I emphasize to participants – goal setting is incredibly important.”

 Sogar brims with gratitude for her strong, supportive swimming community and credits the sport for connecting her with lifelong friendships.
 “I’m really lucky!
-Where I’m at now in my career, I’m able to translate a lot of the skills learned from swimming.
-And it’s important to have fun with what you’re doing!”
+I’m at a point in my career where I’m able to translate a lot of the skills I learned from swimming and apply it to teaching.
+On top that, I get to help the swimmers see and believe the importance of having fun with what you’re doing!”

 Sign up to have an incredible time while learning crucial skills at Sogar’s next clinic!